abdelrahman22wanas/Customer-Churn-Prediction-Customer-Lifetime-Value-Prediction-Machine-Learning-Project-/README.md

 - The dataset is generated synthetically with intentional data quality issues
 - All models are trained and evaluated with proper train/test splits
 - Results are saved in the `visualizations/` folder
-- The project follows all requirements from the AIE 121 ML Final Project specification